 - It is expected to be settled in the normal operating cycle; - It is held primarily for the purpose of trading; - It is due to be settled within twelve months after the reporting period, or - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.

 The Company classifies all other liabilities as non-current.

-Deferred tax assets and deferred tax liabilities are classified as non-current assets and non-current liabilities respectively.
+Deferred tax liabilities are classified as non-current liabilities.